Stochastic Batch Acquisition: A Simple Baseline for Deep Active Learning: Further Investigations

-In this section, we validate our assumptions of the underlying score dynamics by examining the score rank correlations across acquisitions and hypothesize about when top-\batchvar acquisition is the most detrimental to active learning.
+In this section, we examine and validate assumptions about the underlying score dynamics by examining the scores across acquisitions.
+We further hypothesise about when top-\batchvar acquisition is the most detrimental to active learning.